Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Formalism

 \subsubsection{case 2 : $\vec{v} \perp \vec{B}$}

-In this situation as the HQ moves perpendicular to (i.e. $x$ or $y$) the direction of the external anisotropic magnetic field (i.e. $z$), we have three momentum diffusion coefficients (i.e. $\kappa_1, \kappa_2, \kappa_3$) in our hand,
+In this situation as the HQ moves perpendicular to (i.e. $x$ or $y$) the direction of the external anisotropic magnetic field (i.e. $z$), we have three momentum diffusion coefficients (i.e. $\kappa_1, \kappa_2, \kappa_3$) that are different in general:

 which are explicitly given as